ferozk0333/Sales_Insight_Using_PowerBI_MySQL/README.md

 ### PROPOSED SOLUTION:
 A picture is worth a thousand words.
 A Power BI dashboard is based on data and not verbal estimates.
 This will allow her to get a more factual idea of the business and make data driven business decisions.

-Project Planning through AIMS Grid --
+Project Planning through AIMS Grid -
-	A> PURPOSE
-		To unlock sales insights that were not visible before for sales team for decision support and automate them to reduce manual time spent in data gathering.
+A> PURPOSE: To unlock sales insights that were not visible before for sales team for decision support and automate them to reduce manual time spent in data gathering.
-	B> STAKEHOLDERS
-		Sales Director, Marketing Team, Customer Service Team, Data Analytics Team, IT C> END RESULT
-		An automated dashboard providing quick and latest sales insights in order to support data driven decision making.
+B> STAKEHOLDERS: Sales Director, Marketing Team, Customer Service Team, Data Analytics Team, IT C> END RESULT: An automated dashboard providing quick and latest sales insights in order to support data driven decision making.
 D> SUCCESS CRITERIA
 1. Dashboards uncovering sales order insights with latest data available.
 2. Sales team able to take better decisions and prove 10% cost savings of total spend.
 3. Sales analysts stop data gathering manually in order to save 20% of their business time.
 4. Increase sales by at least 5% by next quarter.

 The company has an IT team that has built a Sales Management System already.
 This software stores records in a MySQL database.
 The analytics team wants to build an ETL from MySQL to Power BI.
 Build Dashboard on top of it.